CBILS and SME R&D tax credits

 Other coronavirus schemes’ impact on the SME R&D tax credit

 The Bounce Back Loan Scheme and the Coronavirus Large Business Interruption Loan Scheme follow the same state aid rules as CBILS.
 The above considerations should therefore apply when making an application for loans under these schemes.
 However, the Future Fund is not subject to the same constraints as it does not count as notified State Aid; it is instead a commercial loan.
 From HMRC:

 “[Future Fund loans] are not State aid, they are not caught by s1138 CTA 2009 and they need not be considered when looking at the State aid cumulation rules.”

 The uncertainty around the impact of these schemes on the R&D tax credit scheme has made it clearer than ever that effective record-keeping and clear accounting practices are vital when managing your firm’s financial position.
-It’s also reconfirmed the importance of having clear guidance to ensure that your firm is not unduly penalised financially due to misinformation or ignorance.
+It’s also reconfirmed the importance of having clear guidance to ensure your firm is not penalised due to misinformation or ignorance.

 As always our team of industry-leading R&D credit advisors can help you determine the best course forward.
 So feel free to get in touch.